stevenahlberg313/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Implement "Roles".
-"Roles" determine what permissions an individual agent may have relating to a "Department" they are part of.
+"Roles" determine the permissions an Agent has within their "Department(s)".
 - Implement "Departments".
 "Departments" organize and route tickets, facilitating they are retrievable and cared for by the appropriate support agents.
 - Item 3
 - Item 4